MURDERGUTS/MURDERGUTS/README.md

 multi-fandom dude

-if you wanna have a chat with me or something, my discord is legitimately my username (aka murderguts)

 im friendly, mainly friendly.
 so feel free to talk to me. (would appreciate it greatly! im really bored on PT and im trying my best to socialize.)